ktang012/RShell/README.md

 - Any `"` or `'` will be included in the echo.
 - Able to run multiple instances of RShell in itself.
 - Tabs are not treated as spaces and instead are treated as a character.

+# ls Implementation

+RShell includes a custom `ls` implementation.
+Currently it only supports the following flags when used: `-a`, `-l`, and `-R'

+It should also be noted that `ls` is an entirely separate program of its own and is NOT included in the RShell itself as a command.

+## Flag Usage

+Flags must always be preceded by a `-` and can be combined into cases like `-alR` or `-l -aR` in any order.

+## Error Messages

+In the case of of being unable to access certain files or directories, the name of the path and the reason, as to why the system call has failed, will be outputted.

+### Known Bugs and Issues

+- Accessing certain files and directories, like `.dbus` and sockets like `SingletonLock`, may require root user permissions and may result in undefined behavior
+- Directory names and folders ending with `/` will cause undefined behavior
+- Outputting long file or directory names will result in undefined output formatting
+- The recursive flag will list out files and directories in a level-order fashion, as opposed to the original `ls` implementation which is done in in-order